MahmoudEl3bady/shopping-cart/README.md

-# React Shopping Cart app using TypeScript and React Query
+# React Shopping Cart app using TypeScript and TailwindCSS

 This is a simple shopping cart application built with React, TypeScript, and Tailwind CSS.